rafal-augustyn/Portfolio/README.md

 ## ABOUT ME
 I have always wanted to work in the IT sector.
 I didn't know what profession I should pursue until I discovered software testing.
 Testing drew me in very strongly.
 Testing different software capabilities, finding vulnerabilities, bugs makes me happy.
 I want to become a software tester.
 Every day I try to expand my knowledge, practice my newly acquired skills.
 I completed "Individual manual tester training - Waldemar Szafraniec", where I gained a lot of knowledge about: creating test cases, testing techniques, creating high-quality bug reports.
-In addition, I continue to gain knowledge from courses on software testing from the Udemy platform, Facebook groups, Youtube videos.
+In addition, I continue to gain knowledge from courses on software testing from the Udemy platform, Facebook groups, Youtube videos and blogs about testing.
-## TOOLSTestLink packaged by Bitnami
+## TOOLS
+* TestLink
 * Jira
 * TestLink
 * GitHub